Hornafjörður Airport

 Hornafjörður Airport or Hornafjordur Airport (IATA: HFN, ICAO: BIHN) is an airport serving Höfn, Iceland.
 The airport is 5 km north of the town.
+It is served by Icelandair with regular flights to Reykjavík Airport.

 The Hornafjordur non-directional beacon (Ident: HN) is located 1.24 nautical miles off the threshold of runway 36.

+The airport was opened on 22 September 1965, replacing a landing area on coastal spit south of the town at Melatangi, Suðurfjörður.
+The airport originally opened with a second 800m runway which ran east-west, later decommissioned.
+A larger terminal building was added in 1982.

+In the 2013 film The Secret Life of Walter Mitty, Hornafjörður Airport is depicted as Nuuk Airport, with an Air Greenland aircraft landing there.